mordy-python/magicweb/README.md

 # Magicweb

 Magicweb is a simple web framework that is still under developement.
-It currently supports route parameters but no html templating.
+It currently supports route parameters and html templating but not template ineritance.

 ## Usage

 ### Installation

 To install Magicweb you can run